 The young people of Generation NeXt (up to about 26 years old) are different from previous generations of students.
 Few schools, colleges and universities understand these differences well enough to respond effectively to bring about meaningful learning and developmental outcomes.
 Businesses may have difficulty incorpoating them into productive workplace roles.
-Businesses- follow the link at left to "Workplace programs".)
+(For more information about progams for businesses, follow the link at left.)

 The products of a technology rich, consumer driven culture, Generation NeXt presents special challenges to the purposes, structures and methods of educational systems; challenges complicated by the generational differences between these young people and the Traditionals, Baby Boomers and Xers who predominate faculty and staff.

 For most students there is a serious mismatch between what they want and expect from a school, and what we offer.
 The expectations by many students of academic success with little effort is distressing and confusing to faculty and staff.
 Few in academia report seeing the much anticipated "Millennial generation" in significant numbers (conventional conformists respectful of social norms and institutions, trusting of adults, focused on grades and performance, etc.) and many are troubled by the difficulty they are having helping students persist to meaningful learning outcomes, and to graduation.